jeffoconnorau/AGMPowerCLI/UsageExamples.md

 Remove-AGMMigrate -imageid 6860452
 ```
 You can learn the image ID with **Get-AGMLibActiveImage -i** or **Set-AGMLibMSSQLMigrate**
-This command is the same as using *Cancel Migration* in the Active Mounts panel of AGM.
+This command is the same as using *Cancel Migration* in the Active Mounts panel of the Web GUI.

 ### Run an on-demand migration job